-The CleanPro® process will clean your Concrete floors and provide a protective Epoxy Paint coating.
+The CleanPro® process will clean your Concrete floors and provide a protective Epoxy Paint coating or We can offer a clear coat.

 Special attention will be given to any area that needs to be taped off and protected.
 All spots, stains, and marks will be pretreated with a chemical solvent to help remove them before machine cleaning.
 Any areas needing grinding will be done before the cleaning.